2. Attachment and Trust Instead Of Goodies

 Without going into details, it is also important for the dog owner and dog trainer to understand that hormones are involved:

-Vasopressin also enables the dog to recognize the owner and/or relationship partner in the pack, e.g. smell, voice, movement, appearance.
+• Vasopressin enables the dog to recognize the owner and/or relationship partner in the pack, e.g. smell, voice, movement, appearance.
 Vasopressin also has an influence on the willingness to defend a social partner vehemently.
 In a rather superficial relationship, however, there is a tendency for the dog to «exploit» the perceived weakness of the dog owner and act more rebelliously against the dog owner and/or social partner.

-Then we come to the hormone dopamine, which puts the dog into a joyful expectation, provided that the dog recognises this already known situation as pleasant.
+• Then we come to the hormone dopamine, which puts the dog into a joyful expectation, provided that the dog recognises this already known situation as pleasant.
 When the dopamine system is activated by oxytocin, the dog wants to be with the dog owner and wants to co-operate.
-The dog primary develops a strong relationship and bond with its owner, not with toys, goodies and other dogs, which now rightfully becomes secondary.
+The dog primary develops a strong relationship and attachment with its owner, not with toys, goodies and other dogs, which now rightfully becomes secondary.

 2.3 Rituals and routines